apollographql/apollo-cache-persist/README.md

 [underlying storage provider](#storage-providers) to `persistCache`.

-By default, the contents of your Apollo cache will be immediately restored (asynchronously), and will be persisted upon every write to the cache (with a short debounce interval).
+By default, the contents of your Apollo cache will be immediately restored (asynchronously, see [how to persist data before rendering](#how-do-i-wait-for-the-cache-to-be-restored-before-rendering-my-app)), and will be persisted upon every write to the cache (with a short debounce interval).

 ### Examples